envyN/ngx-widget-grid/README.md

 Add the ngx-widget-grid module as a dependency to your application module:

 ```
-import { NgxWidgetGridModule } from 'ngx-widget-grid/dist';
+import { NgxWidgetGridModule } from 'ngx-widget-grid';

 @NgModule({
   declarations: [